Efficient Full-Matrix Adaptive Regularization: Introduction

-Matrix sketching has been employed to approximate the AdaGrad preconditioner \cite{krummenacher2016scalable,mehta2016compadagrad}; however, the sketched estimate for the matrix inverse can be sensitive to noise.
-In the former, the authors report a 5-10$\times$ overhead over AdaGrad, even with $<\!10^5$ model parameters; we could not find a usable GPU implementation for their requisite rank-1 QR update. \cite{gupta2018shampoo} propose a way to do AdaGrad with Kronecker products of full-matrix preconditioners, a more limited setting which requires knowledge of the model's structure.
+\citep{gupta2018shampoo} propose a way to do AdaGrad with Kronecker products of full-matrix preconditioners, a more limited setting which requires knowledge of the model's structure.
 Finally, as we argue in Section~\ref{subsection:experiments-synthetic}, there is intrinsic value of ``forgetting'' past curvature using an exponential window.
-With this, a low-rank preconditioning matrix naturally arises, allowing us to bypass the computational need for sketching in the model dimension or architecture-dependent restriction of the preconditioner.
+With this, a low-rank preconditioning matrix naturally arises, allowing us to bypass the computational need for matrix sketching in the model dimension or architecture-dependent restriction of the preconditioner.

-Our algorithm bears a superficial resemblance to L-BFGS \cite{liu1989limited}, a version of BFGS \cite{broyden1970convergence,fletcher1970new,goldfarb1970family,shanno1970conditioning} which uses a sliding window of gradient history.
-Although some are viable for large-scale implementation, these quasi-Newton methods, along with (subsampled, online, cubic-regularized) Newton methods \cite{erdogdu2015convergence,agarwal2017second,luo2016efficient,hazan2007logarithmic,agarwal2017finding,carmon2017convex} exhibit very different dynamics than the standard optimizers in deep learning, and thus have not seen widespread adoption.
-We find recent deep learning applications of second-order methods (e.g. \cite{martens2015optimizing,martens2018kronecker}) to be intriguing, though outside the scope of this paper.
+Our algorithm bears a superficial resemblance to L-BFGS \citep{liu1989limited}: both compute a preconditioner using a sliding window of gradient history.
+However, L-BFGS uses differences of gradients to estimate the Hessian, while we use the gradients to keep an exact (exponentially decayed) gradient Gram matrix.
+In the former, estimating the Hessian with \emph{stochastic} gradients is very unstable.
+In a similar vein, stochastic second-order methods \citep[e.g.][]{erdogdu2015convergence,agarwal2017second,luo2016efficient,hazan2007logarithmic,agarwal2017finding,carmon2017convex} have seen limited adoption in deep learning.
+This is partly due to prohibitive overhead costs (despite asymptotic efficiency); however, more fundamentally, they exhibit very different training dynamics than the typical family of optimizers in deep learning.

-Recently, the role of adaptive regularization has been a hotly contested topic.
-In \cite{wilson2017marginal}, the authors suggest that properly-tuned SGD exhibits superior generalization to adaptive methods.
-In turn, \cite{keskar2017improving} propose \textit{switching} the optimizer from Adam to SGD at the end of training, to reap the advantages of each.
-Influentially, Adam's convergence has been the object of recent scrutiny \cite{reddi2018convergence}.
-However, Adam continues to enjoy successful convergence in practice; the problematic construction involves pathological outlier gradients.
-We do not use the analyses of Adam or AMSGrad.
+Natural gradient descent \citep{amari1998natural} and K-FAC \citep[e.g.][]{martens2015optimizing,martens2018kronecker} precondition the gradient by the inverse (rather than inverse square root) of the gradient Gram matrix, or an efficiently invertible approximation thereof.
+Like in the above discussion, the training dynamics arising from these methods diverge from those of standard adaptive optimizers, as well as the underlying theoretical motivations.